jsa2/caOptics/readme.md

  Read: [``scope``](#scope)

 2. run each scan with [``--clearPolicyCache``](#parameters)
+3. run each scan with [``--clearMappingCache``](#parameters) if you do changes in the groups / users related to policies

-3. only policies targeting users and apps are in scope (this is the most common scope, but means for example, that security registration policy is not evaluated)
+4. only policies targeting users and apps are in scope (this is the most common scope, but means for example, that security registration policy is not evaluated)
  Read: [``scope``](#scope)

 4. Start with test environment so you get some experience and can set expectations about the tool mechanics